 The cost of flights to Hawaii in 2018 are changing, and for the better.
 This will of course vary by departure city.
 Generally, U.S. west coast cities with the most Hawaii traffic and the most airline choices will offer the cheapest fares.

 Flights to Hawaii | What to Expect by Location and Duration

-Midwest and East Coast Departures: Expect to generally pay $200 to $300 more round trip although some sales do result in even lower costs for flights to Hawaii.
+Midwest and East Coast Departures: Expect to generally pay $200 to $300 more round trip although some sales do result in even lower costs than that, for flights to Hawaii.
 We had flights from the east coast for under $400 round trip in 2019.
 Note that many mid-west and east coast cities do not get true Hawaii deals due to the lack of a competitive market environment.
 They do, however, still see price reductions for off-season travel.
 Weekend flights can run $50 to $100 more than midweek and again Saturday is almost always the most expensive day to fly.

 Feel free to scan some of our recent Hawaii deals to see what you can expect to pay or use the website search to find your city.